mlsasrmncr/Git-it-done/README.md

 **Note: Just follow the following steps copy paste the commands and change them accordingly and you are All Set To Go 😀**

+_Before all of this create a GitHub account and download an install the Git Bash as it was explained in the event_

 ### STEP 1
-Set your user name and email in the gitbash using following commands (Replace the BOB and bob@example.com with your name and email).
+Set your user name and email in the gitbash using following commands (Replace the "Bob" and "bob@example.com" with your name and email).

 > git config --global user.name "Bob"
 >
 > git config --global user.email "bob@example.com"

 ### STEP 2
-Generate a new SSH key for a hardware security key.
+Generate a new SSH key for a hardware security key (Replace your_email@example.com with your actual email)

 > ssh-keygen -t ed25519 -C "your_email@example.com"

 **Source:** https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent